PrachiBallal/SnakeGame_nodeJs/README.md

 })
 ```
 ### Index.html
+Create a public folder and create new html file named 'index'.
-Complete index.html code is as follows
+Complete index.html code is as follows.
 ```
 <!DOCTYPE html>
 <html lang="en">